2024 PDC Players Championship series: Players Championship 14

 Players Championship 14 was contested on 3 July 2024.
 The tournament was won by Jonny Clayton, who defeated Wesley Plaisier 8–5 in the final.

 Players Championship 15

 Players Championship 15 was contested on 31 July 2024.
 The tournament was won by Luke Littler, who defeated Wessel Nijman 8–6 in the final, for his second title of the year.

 August

 Players Championship 16

 Players Championship 16 was contested on 1 August 2024.
-The tournament was won by Mike De Decker, who defeated 8–2 in the final.
+The tournament was won by Mike De Decker, who defeated Ricky Evans 8–2 in the final.

 Players Championship 17

 Players Championship 17 was contested on 2 August 2024.
 Luke Woodhouse hit a nine-dart finish in his 6–0 win over Richie Burnett.
 The tournament was won by Josh Rock, who defeated 8–6 in the final.

 Players Championship 18

-Players Championship 18 was contested on 21 August 2024. hit a nine-dart finish in his match against Dom Taylor.
-The tournament was won by Damon Heta, who defeated 8–3 in the final.
+Players Championship 18 was contested on 21 August 2024.
+Ross Smith hit a nine-dart finish in his match against Dom Taylor.
+The tournament was won by Damon Heta, who defeated Ryan Searle 8–3 in the final.